AkimovLab/Project_TiO2_water_methods_assessment/step4_NAMD/README.md

 **key_outputs**

+The different `TiO2_*` directories contain 6 folders (each one corresponding to a step1 methodology + a step2 functional).
+Each of these 6 folders contains a compressed file gathering the  **icond** folders which contain the evolution (per each initial condition) of first excited state (S1) per each system
++ methodology + trajectory surface hopping (TSH) scheme.

+To unpack:
+`tar -xjf (name of the .bz2 compressed file)`

-The outputs are large and heavy as to include them here.
-We add the PNG files with the S0 population evolution for all clusters and methodologies.
+We've also added in the `plots` directory the .png files with the S0 population evolution for all clusters and methodologies.
+(the output of properly running the `plot_populations.py` script).